Buchanan Street railway station: History

-Constructed in 1849 by the Caledonian Railway Company as its main terminus for the city, the original station buildings consisted of supposedly temporary wooden structures, which lasted until the 1930s.
+Authorised by the Caledonian Railway (Glasgow Station) Act 1848 (11 & 12 Vict. c. cxxi), and constructed in 1849 by the Caledonian Railway Company as its main terminus for the city, the original station buildings consisted of supposedly temporary wooden structures, which lasted until the 1930s.
 A goods station at the site opened in 1850.
 Services ran primarily northbound, to Aberdeen, Perth and Stirling and other destinations.

 The station was earmarked for closure and replacement in the "Bruce Report", which made proposals for the redevelopment of Glasgow after the Second World War.
 The plan included replacing Buchanan Street and Queen Street stations with a Glasgow North station on land including the site of Buchanan Street, but many times larger.
 There was also a similar scheme to replace Central and St Enoch stations with a Glasgow South station, but neither came to fruition.

 This reprieve proved to be temporary, as the station was closed in 1966 as part of the "Beeching Axe" devised by Richard Beeching.
 The station largely duplicated the function of the more centrally located Queen Street in serving the northern inter-city routes from Glasgow, while the latter also held the advantage of serving the northern electric suburban network as well as having a near-direct interchange with the Glasgow Subway.
 By contrast, Buchanan Street, with its distant location from the city centre in Cowcaddens, and being located halfway between Cowcaddens and Buchanan Street had no easy or convenient Subway interchange.
 In addition, the slum clearances of the 1960s in the immediate area had taken away much of the resident population that the station served.